Ch-Kashif171/Kframe-mvc/README.md

 }
 ```

-> 📝 Note: Eager loading is not yet supported but is planned in a future update.
+> 📝 **Note**: Eager loading is not yet supported but is planned for a future update.

 ---